 1. Captures all traffic

-Attributer is designed to capture all sources of traffic before passing these into Pipedrive.
-This means you'll get not only UTM parameters but also channel information on users who visit your site through channels where UTM parameters may be absent (like Direct, Referral, Organic Social, Organic Search, etc.)
+Attributer is designed to capture all sources of traffic and pass them into Pipedrive.
+This means you'll get not only UTM parameters but also channel information on users who visit your site through organic channels where UTM parameters may be absent (like Direct, Referral, Organic Social, Organic Search, etc.)

 Because Attributer captures all traffic sources, you'll be able to know where each and every lead comes from, including the ones that don't come from your paid ad campaigns.